RoyKlaasseBos/royklaassebos.github.io/README.md

       <h4><i>Why did you create this guide?</i></h4>
       <hr>
-      <p>In the first place, because I could not find something similar on the world wide web (see first FAQ-question).
+      <p>In the first place, because I could not find something similar on the world wide web (see <a href="#first-faq">first FAQ-question</a>).
 And if you search for the topics listed on this page on YouTube yourself you will come to the conclusion that many recommendations do not show up in the top results.
 As these free resources have really helped me learn the very basics of data science I think it's worth sharing them.
 Second, it goes hand in hand with my motto: <i>"Learn from the best"</i>.</p>

      <p>Aside from those two motivations there is a practical reason too: it functions as a handy personal reference book for now and the years to come.</p>